-E.4.g.
-Ongoing Maintenance Care
+E.4.g Ongoing Maintenance Care

-A maintenance program of PT or OT may be indicated in certain situations, after the determination of MMI, when tied to maintenance of functional status.
+A maintenance program of physical therapy or occupational therapy may be indicated in certain situations, after the determination of MMI, when tied to maintenance of functional status.

-- Although the current body of scientific evidence as reviewed does not support the routine use of this intervention, maintenance therapy modalities may be indicated in certain situations in order to maintain functional status, without which an objective deterioration of function has been previously observed and documented in the medical record. - Specific objective goals should be identified and measured in order to support the need for ongoing maintenance care. - Progressively longer trials of therapeutic withdrawal are to be attempted to ascertain whether therapeutic goals can be maintained in the absence of clinical interventions.
+- Although the current body of scientific evidence as reviewed does not support the routine use of this intervention, maintenance therapy modalities may be indicated in certain situations in order to maintain functional status, without which an objective deterioration of function has been previously observed and documented in the medical record. - Specific objective goals should be identified and measured in order to support the need for ongoing maintenance care. - Progressively longer trials of therapeutic withdrawal are to be attempted to ascertain whether therapeutic goals can be maintained in the absence of clinical interventions. - Within a year and annually thereafter, a trial without maintenance treatment should be instituted. - The care of chronic CTS symptoms should include an ongoing patient self-management plan performed by the patient regularly and a self-directed pain management plan initiated as indicated:

-- Within a year and annually thereafter, a trial without maintenance treatment should be instituted. - The care of chronic CTS symptoms should include an ongoing patient self-management program performed by the patient regularly and a self-directed pain management program initiated as indicated: - An ongoing clinically appropriate self-management program, typically independent, home-based, and self-directed, developed jointly by the provider and patient, should be implemented to encourage physical activity and/or work activities despite residual pain, with the goal of preserving function. - o In addition to the self-management program, a selfdirected pain management plan should be developed, which can be initiated by the patient in the event that symptoms worsen and function decreases. - If deterioration of ability to maintain function is documented, reinstatement of ongoing maintenance may be acceptable.
+- An ongoing clinically appropriate self-management plan, typically independent, home-based, and selfdirected, developed jointly by the provider and patient, should be implemented to encourage physical activity and/or work activities despite residual pain, with the goal of preserving function. - In addition to the self-management plan, a self-directed pain management plan should be developed, which can be initiated by the patient in the event that symptoms worsen and function decreases. - If deterioration of ability to maintain function is documented, reinstatement of ongoing maintenance may be acceptable.